ashish336b/vue-reusuable-datatable/README.md

       actions: [
          /* This is for displaying buttons eg. delete/edit in datatable */ {
-          event: "editEvent",
+          event: "editEvent",//<datatable @deleteEvent="methodToTrigger()">
           /* name of event to emit when this button is clicked.
           This emitted event contains _id and params(this is passed in parameters props when action button is clicked)  */ /* After That you can call @editEvent="methodName($event)" for your click action in buttons.
-See below for deleteEvent code
+See below for deleteEvent code */
-          */
           class: "is-white has-text-primary px-2 py-0 mx-0 my-0",
           /* css class for button styling */